xorvoid/sectorc/README.md

 ## Supported language

-A fairly large subset is supported: global variables, functions, if statements, while statements, lots of operators, pointer dereference, etc
+A fairly large subset is supported: global variables, functions, if statements, while statements, lots of operators, pointer dereference, inline machine-code, comments, etc

 For example: the following program animates a moving sine-wave: